Penhead/codetest/README.md

 ```
 karma start karma.conf.js
 ```
-If you don't have karma command installed use this command to install the karma command line tool
+If you don't have karma command installed use this command to install the karma command line tool and then you should be able to run the command above.
 ````
 npm install -g karma-cli
 ````